RickIsGone/Gears-game-engine/README.md

   sudo apt install glslc
   ```

-  after you are done installing the libs and glslc if you dont have cmake installed get it by pasting this line in the terminal:
+  after you are done installing the packages and glslc if you dont have cmake installed get it by pasting this line in the terminal:

   ```bash
   sudo apt install cmake